+November 21 telecon discussion: Either delete the row indicated or completely specify.
+Related to CID 3232.
+Discuss on Dec 12th telecon

 Proposed resolution: Reject

 Discussion: a more comprehensive contribution is needed to resolve this comment.
 A more in-depth analysis of the spec would be needed to collect a list of all elements.